EXPRESSCLUSTER/kubernetes/README.md

 # kubernetes
-- The purpose of thie project to open knowledge for kubernetes and EXPRESSCLUSTER.
+- The purpose of this project to open knowledge for kubernetes and EXPRESSCLUSTER.

 ## How to Install kubernetes
 - Please refer to [How to Install kubernetes](https://github.com/EXPRESSCLUSTER/kubernetes/blob/master/HowToInstallK8s.md).